aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/how-to/edit-photo-programmatically/draw-image/_index.md

 ---
+type: docs
+weight: '90'
+url: /net/developer-guide/how-to/edit-photo-programmatically/draw-image
+linktitle: How to draw an image
-title: How to draw an image with Aspose.Imaging program library
+title: How to draw an image
 description: Draw an image.
 Drawing lines, ellipses, rectangles, arcs, Bezier curves and strings.
 keywords: [draw an image, drawing tool, solid brush, draw a dotted line]
 ---

-# How to draw an image with Aspose.Imaging program library
+## How to draw an image

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;